mattermost/docs/source/developer/integration-faq.md

 Automating Mattermost upgrade within another application:

 1. Review the [upgrade guide](http://docs.mattermost.com/administration/upgrade.html) for an overview of the upgrade procedure.
-2. Create automation to upgrade to the next Mattermost versions by backing up the `config.json` file to preserve any settings a user may have made, then replacing the contents of `/mattermost` directory, then starting the Mattermost server to upgrade the database and `config.json` file.
+2. Create automation to upgrade to the next Mattermost versions:
+    - backup the `config.json` file to preserve any settings a user may have made.
+    - backup the `./data` directory if local storage is used for files.
+    - replace the contents of `/mattermost` directory with the decompressed contents of the latest release.
+    - restore `config.json` and `./data` to their previous locations (which may have been overwritten).
+    - starting the Mattermost server to upgrade the database, `config.json` file, and `./data` as necessary.
 3. Optionally the upgrade procedure can be chained so users can upgrade across an arbitrary number of Mattermost versions rather than to just the latest release.